Kappal Muthalaali: Plot

 Bhoominathan keeps big aspirations in his life.
 His dreams are all revolving around a property in the city, which he inherited.
 Bhoominathan finds that making a tourist resort in the land, is the best possible business which can bring him big returns.
 He starts to realise his plans to build a resort by digging down for making a good basement.
 And he finds to his astonishment, the archaic remnants of a ship.

 Bhoomi takes no time to inform the archaeological department which lands him to further trouble and his project of resort building gets blocked.
 Bhoomi has got a friend in Radhika, who also works with the same department.
 Now with the help of some fresh ideas from her, he plans to venture into a new arena of business.
-The movie goes on to tell more lightly, how some unexpected happenings can change the fate of a youth.